Planned Parenthood: Funding

 On August 19, 2019, Planned Parenthood voluntarily withdrew from Title X funding due to a regulatory gag order stating that medical institutions that receive Title X funding cannot refer patients for abortions.

+The OBBBA, passed in July 2025, prohibits Medicaid from being used for funding organizations providing abortions for one year.
+In July 2025, Planned Parenthood sued the Trump administration over the provision and a federal judge issued a temporary injunction against defunding.
+In September 2025, the First U.S. Circuit Court of Appeals overrode the injunction, allowing defunding.

 Political advocacy

 Planned Parenthood is an advocate for the legal and political protection of reproductive rights.
 This advocacy includes helping to sponsor abortion rights and women's rights events.
 The Federation opposes restrictions on women's reproductive health services, including parental consent laws for minors.
 To justify this position, Planned Parenthood has cited the case of Becky Bell, who died following an illegal abortion rather than seek parental consent for a legal one.
 Planned Parenthood also takes the position that laws requiring parental notification before an abortion can be performed on a minor are unconstitutional on privacy grounds.

 The organization opposes laws requiring ultrasounds before abortions, stating that their only purpose is to make abortions more difficult to obtain.
 Planned Parenthood has also opposed initiatives that require waiting periods before abortions, and bans on late-term abortions including intact dilation and extraction, which has been illegal in the U.S. since 2003.
 Planned Parenthood supports the wide availability of emergency contraception such as the Plan B pill.
 It opposes conscience clauses, which allow pharmacists to refuse to dispense drugs against their beliefs.
 Planned Parenthood has been critical of hospitals that do not provide access to emergency contraception for rape victims.
 Citing the need for medically accurate information in sex education, Planned Parenthood opposes abstinence-only education in public schools.
 Instead, Planned Parenthood is a provider of, and endorses, comprehensive sex education, which includes a discussion of both abstinence and birth control.

 Planned Parenthood's advocacy activities are executed by the Planned Parenthood Action Fund, which is registered as a 501(c)(4) charity, and files financial information jointly with PPFA.
 The committee was founded in 1996, by then-president Gloria Feldt, to maintain supportive health rights and supporting political candidates of the same mindset.
 In the 2012 election cycle, the committee gained prominence based on its effectiveness in spending on candidates.
 Although the Planned Parenthood Action Fund (PPAF) shares some leadership with the Planned Parenthood Federation of America, the president of PPAF, Cecile Richards, testified before Congress in September 2015 that she did not manage the organization.
 The Planned Parenthood Action Fund has 58 active, separately incorporated chapters in 41 states and maintains national headquarters in New York and Washington, D.C.
 Planned Parenthood has received grants from the Obama administration to help promote the Patient Protection and Affordable Care Act, or ObamaCare.